leemthai/zone-sniper/docs/zones/key zones.md

-# API Stats
+# API Stats (no idea how often these update rn)
 Find out API stats..... maybe updated once an hour or less... dunno, but I must have used some resources from somewhere today.
 I did about 20 requests I think.
 Count them..
     - 95,000 tokens in total.
 Cost estimate: $0.25
-    - Is that token limit per Month ?
-Oh shit...... nope.
-Tokens Per Minute
+    - Is that token limit per Month ? nope lol.
+Tokens Per Minute.
+Calm down.
-    - looks like 11 questions I asked.
+    - looks like 11 questions I asked for project-b68cd74.
 That's pretty efficient coding.
+    - Probably a few more for project-3402007.md because I was being a bit more lax. but still. did 2 big projects in a day.
+Don't ever really need more than that???

 # Summary of what we need to work on regarding `target zones` :